piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 <h3><b>4.3.
 Analysis of the popularity of bike routes </b></h3>
 The main dataset was transformed into a dataset containing information on bike numbers at stations to analyze popular bike routes.
 The analyzed set, containing information about the numbers of bikes that are pinned to the station in a given time interval, constitutes <b>19 783 745</b> observations.
-In the analyzed period, information on <b> 249</b> city bikes was recorded.
+In the analyzed period, information on <b> 249</b> bikes was recorded.
 The picture of the analyzed dataframe is presented below
 <img width="600" height="350" src = img/dataframe3.png/>